 Panels made by Artist's for Artist's

-As painter's we were naturally interested in making our own substrate to paint on.
+As painter's we were naturally interested in making our own panels to paint on.
 We first started out by priming Masonite panel's with water or oil based Gesso or stretching canvas. and eventually using commercially produced panels by different companies.

 Somewhere around 2012 we started making our panel's with Claessen's Oil Primed Linen mounted to Gatorboard, This was a vast improvement over the commercially purchased panels we had been using.
-It became vary apparent one day when by accident I ( Doug ) was plien Air painting and was not happy with the painting surface of my 8x16 panel, It felt wrong and it just seemed to pull the life right out of the paint.
+It became vary apparent one day when by accident I ( Doug ) was plien Air painting and was not happy with the painting surface of my 12 x 24 panel, It felt wrong and it just seemed to pull the life right out of the paint.
 At some point in the painting I happened to see the backside of the panel and realized it was a cheaper commercially produced panel that I was using by accident.

 After many painting's on a quality Oil Primed Linen by Claessen's Canvas , that we then mounted to Gatorboard , It became very obvious the quality difference by that experience.

 We now offer our panel's to all who would like to try them out.
 Any size panel up to 48 x 96 inches can be made.